abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.md

 ## Future development

-As mentioned, this is alpha software.
+This is alpha software.
 If you use it and find any bugs, I would be grateful if you report them (contact me directly or open a GitHub issue on [`dm-openedge-adapter`][7]).
 Unfortunately, I don't have a lot of time to fix things quickly.